matthiaskrgr/recipes/recipes/lentil_bolognese.md

 4) mix lentils and broth with the carrots
 5) cook for around 15 minutes
 6) add salt, pepper, sugar, oregano and tomato paste to taste

+#### Notes
+You can also add some coconut milk (and a little less broth) to make everything more creamy.

+Goes well with Pasta or just as is.